SacDeNoeuds/generate-jsdoc-example-tests/README.md

 <summary>Prior art</summary>

 - [tsdoc-testify](https://github.com/akito0107/tsdoc-testify) – see [Thanks](#thanks)
-- [jsdoc-spec](https://github.com/AT-290690/jsdoc-spec) – both an example parser and the test runner, without the test runner goodies.
+- [jsdoc-spec](https://github.com/AT-290690/jsdoc-spec) – both an example parser _and_ the test runner, without the test runner goodies.
+- [ts-docs](https://ts-docs.github.io/ts-docs/pages/Guides/Documentation%20Tests.html) – same, on the test side, it is both an example parser _and_ a test runner, without the test runner goodies.

 </details>